mhorga/mhorga.github.io/_posts/2015-10-05-image-processing-in-ios.markdown

 0x78563412
 {% endhighlight %}

 In order to get the value for the `red` color we need to bitwise `AND` the `value` variable with a `0xFF` mask.
-That means - discard all the `0s` while AND-ing the value with eight `1s`, and this will save (mask) the last two locations which we need:
+That means - discard all the `0s` while AND-ing the value with eight `1s`, and this will save (mask) the last two locations that we need:

 {% highlight swift %}
 var red = UInt8(value & 0xFF)